 Unlike the majority of civilian criminal defense attorneys or your assigned military counsel, pleading guilty is not something we commonly recommend.
 When we are hired, we compel the military to prove their case.
 We take almost every case to trial and fight the allegations in front of a panel.

 Our military court martial outcomes speak for themselves.
 The suspected military service member and his or her well being is our chief concern.
-Our court martial lawyers keep smaller caseloads than the typical assigned defense lawyer so that we can focus on every case individually.
+Our court martial lawyers keep smaller caseloads than the typically assigned defense lawyer so that we can focus on every case individually.
 Your trial will not be outsourced to a random attorney and we will not bully you into pleading guilty at the eleventh hour.
 Our military criminal defense lawyers have successfully fought military court martial and ADSEP cases in the United States and worldwide.

 Brunswick, ME Court Martial Attorneys

 Our high-powered court martial lawyers will use our skills to defend your court martial or administrative separation (ADSEP) case in Brunswick, ME.